Meridor6919/BeeClassification/readme.md

 - do we see a bee or a wasp
 - does the bee carry pollen-packets
 - is the bee infected by varoa-mite
-- does the bee cool the hive by flappingn it's wings
+- does the bee cool the hive by flapping it's wings

 We are testing different architectures and optimizations focused on:
 ===============